 So which should I use?

 Here's a series of questions to ask about your work when you want to write some tests.

 Does it cause a crash?

-If so, a crashtest could help isolate the problem.
+If you've found pages that crash Firefox, add a crashtest to make sure future versions don't experience this crash (assertion or leak) again.
 Note that this may lead to more tests once the core problem is found.

 Is it a layout/graphics feature?